-Members were advised that correspondence (circulated) had been received from the Department for Communities (DfC) advising of a fund of £3.5m from the NI Executive for Christmas/New Year food support.
-While DfC intended to distribute some of this centrally it was clear that they would rely on the 11 councils to help coordinate support at a local level.
-While there was no formal confirmation of the individual Council allocations or detailed guidelines for how the funding can be used it was likely that the time scales would be too short to run an application process before Christmas.
-Early indications suggested that Antrim and Newtownabbey could be in receipt of around £120k from this fund.
+Members are advised that the enclosed letter has been received from the Department for Communities (DfC) advising of a fund of £3.5m from the NI Executive for Christmas/New Year food support.
+While DfC intends to distribute some of this centrally it is clear that they will rely on the 11 councils to help coordinate support at a local level.

+While there is no formal confirmation of the individual Council allocations or detailed guidelines for how the funding can be used it is likely that the time scales would be too short to run an application process before Christmas.
+Early indications suggest the ANBC could be in receipt of around £120k from this fund.

-DfC had suggested that Councils should target the following groups across the region, but with a focus on areas of disadvantage through Neighbourhood Renewal, key strategic VCS organisations in areas outside NR and Rural groups:
+DfC has suggested that Councils should target the following groups across the region, but with a focus on areas of disadvantage through Neighbourhood Renewal, key strategic VCS organisations in areas outside NR and Rural groups: